 Since it is common, surgeons should know to be vigilant about infection after a procedure.
 They have no excuse for overlooking or ignoring possible signs.
 An infection that is not treated can lead to far worse conditions, including sepsis and gangrene.

 Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
-Emanuel Balams represents clients throughout the Atlanta area, including in Johns Creek, Lawrenceville, Sandy Springs, College Park, Roswell, Norcross, Duluth, Smyrna, Brookhaven, Alpharetta, Dunwoody, Milton, Decatur and anywhere in Fulton, Clayton, DeKalb, Gwinnett or Cobb Counties.
+ReShea Balams represents clients throughout the Atlanta area, including in Johns Creek, Lawrenceville, Sandy Springs, College Park, Roswell, Norcross, Duluth, Smyrna, Brookhaven, Alpharetta, Dunwoody, Milton, Decatur and anywhere in Fulton, Clayton, DeKalb, Gwinnett or Cobb Counties.

 Any time during a surgery when an instrument pierces the skin, the human body's natural protection against bacteria and other elements, the risk of infection is present.
 Even though doctor disinfect their equipment, foreign bodies can come from anywhere, even the air.